ePrivacy and GPDR Cookie Consent by Cookie Consent Planning permission refused: Can an architect help? | Resi

 Quick summary

-Yes, an architect can help if your planning permission is refused.
-They can identify the reasons for rejection and suggest modifications to improve your chances of approval.
-Usually, you can submit another application free of charge within 12 months of refusal, and working with an architect increases the likelihood of success by making necessary adjustments.
+Yes, your architect can help if your planning permission is refused.
+They will identify the reasons for rejection and suggest modifications to increase your chances of approval on resubmission, which is often free if done within 12 months.
+While appealing is an option, it can be costly and time-consuming, so working with an architect to improve your application is usually the best route.

 While having your planning application refused may feel like the end of the world at the time, hang tight!
 It’s not the end of your home improvement dreams, merely a bump in the road.